This paper contains links, usually to cppreference.com, to explain some terms

 The integer class used for the numerator and denominator is implemented in terms of

-a std::vector<some built-in unsigned integer type>.
+a std::vector<some fundamental unsigned integer type>.
 The

 element type can vary depending on the